 - Enables students to continue to work on meeting personalised targets.

 - Is responsive to aspects of learning that have arisen during the day/week

 Weekly home learning will include:

 Students are expected to read on a regular basis.
 Teachers will indicate how the reading record will be kept in each year level.

 Years 2-6 will have a set mathematics task each week.
 These tasks will often be on digital platforms eg Mathletics.

 Children will be expected to document and/or share follow-up action that they have taken in response to their learning on a weekly basis.

 In addition, some students will benefit from focusing on their personalised learning targets.
-Your child’s teacher will share these targets with you.
+The child’s teacher will share these targets with parents.

 There are also extensive resources to be found on the Glenealy Globe including a dedicated section on Mathematics in the Parents as Partners section.